Roxas, Isabela: Geography

-The municipality of Roxas is one of the 34 municipalities comprising the wide province of Isabela.
-It is exactly located on the central-western part of the province, bounded in the north by the municipality of Mallig, on the north-east by the municipality of Quirino, on the east by the municipality of Burgos, on the south by the municipality of San Manuel all within the province of Isabela and on the west by the municipality of Paracelis in the province of Mountain Province.
+Roxas is one of the 34 municipalities comprising the wide province of Isabela.
+It is exactly located on the central-western part of the province, bounded in the north by Mallig, on the north-east by Quirino, on the east by Burgos, on the south by San Manuel, and on the west by Paracelis in Mountain Province.

-The road traversing the municipality of Roxas is the Maharlika Highway or better known as Cagayan Valley Road, connecting to other towns in Isabela particularly the adjacent towns of Gamu, Quirino, Mallig and San Manuel.
-The southern tip of Cagayan Valley Road connects the town to Manila, which is 9 to 10 hours travel by land and to other southern provinces like Nueva Ecija, Pangasinan and Bulacan.
+The road traversing Roxas is the Maharlika Highway or better known as Cagayan Valley Road, connecting to other towns in Isabela particularly the adjacent towns of Gamu, Quirino, Mallig, and San Manuel.
 Roxas lie on a flat fertile land between the two valleys of Cagayan.
 It occupies an area of 184.80 km2 or 2.01% of the total land area of Isabela.
 The town is partly urban, and partly rural.
 The urban area is expanding rapidly throughout the years making it a future city.
 The rural part of the town compose mainly of rice fields.

+Roxas is situated 38.80 km from the provincial capital Ilagan, 415.53 km from the country's capital city of Manila.

 Barangays

 Roxas is politically subdivided into barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks while some have sitios.